dmattp/nylon/README.md

 Co-operative multithreading, as with Lua's coroutines, can offer a "sweet spot" between fully preemptive threading and traditional event driven approaches.
 Unlike event driven systems, algorithms can be expressed in a straightforward and linear fashion while the absence of preemption substantially reduces the need for locking and the risk of subtle race conditions.

-In admirable lua style, coroutines provide a powerful, elegant, and minimal primitive for supporting cooperative multithreading.
-It is left as an exercise for the coder to provide traditional concurrency abstractions such as messaging and events- and to successfully integrate cooperative threads with preemptive threads, blocking i/o, and event frameworks.
+Lua's coroutine functions follow the admirable lua style in providing a powerful, elegant, and minimal primitive for supporting cooperative multithreading.
+But it is left as an exercise for the coder to provide traditional concurrency abstractions such as messaging and events- and to successfully integrate cooperative threads with preemptive threads, blocking i/o, and event frameworks.
 The Nylon core has grown out of one coder's attempt to complete this exercise and perhaps others may find it useful.

 # Status

 As of 2014-10-24 nylon is still in early beta stage and under active development.
+Documentation is scarce.
+There is a lot of noise in the sources that needs to be cleaned up.
 The build process hasn't been fortified to a wide array of environments and will likely need some tweaking for your setup.

 # Usage